blackboard/protractor-sync/readme.md

 * Do not set an implicit wait in protractor/selenium.
 Set protractorSync.IMPLICIT_WAIT_MS instead.
 * Turn off protractor synchronization (browser.ignoreSynchronization = true;) for faster tests.
 You can also enable/disable it during portions of tests.
-* Always use findVisible, except for special sitautions where you want to select a hidden element.
+* Always use findVisible, except for special situations where you want to select a hidden element.
 * If you must manually pass a waitTimeMS, set it as a multiple of the IMPLICIT_WAIT_TIME_MS so it will scale on slower machines.

 # Grunt tasks

-* `grunt develop` - Builds code and watches for changes
+* `npm start` - Builds code and watches for changes
-* `grunt test` - Run the tests
+* `npm test` - Run the tests
-* `grunt pre-commit` - Runs the linter, runs the tests, and builds the code.
-Also copies the appropriate files into dist.
+* `npm prepublish` - Runs the linter, runs the tests, builds the code, and copies files into dist
-* `grunt update` - Gets the latest selenium webdriver and chromedriver

-Note: `test` and `pre-commit` tasks should be run only when protractor_sync is located outside node_modules folder.
-Otherwise `disallow methods` tests will fail.

-# How to update this project
+# How to publish a new version to NPM

-* Make code changes and run `grunt pre-commit`
-* Create a PR, making sure to include the updated dist files changed by `grunt pre-commit`
+* Checkout/pull develop
+* Verify the version in package.json is set to the correct version for release, if not increment and commit it
+* TODO: Finish these steps
 * Increment version # in package.json (use semantic versioning)
-* After your PR is merged, publish a tag with the version number (E.g. `git tag v0.0.1; git push --tags;`)
-* (To use the new version of protractor_sync in another project, update the protractor_sync reference in package.json to point to the new tag)